Ireland eyes May retail reopening as lockdown eased slightly | Health

 Ireland eyes May retail reopening as lockdown eased slightly

-Ireland will look at reopening all shops for the first time this year in May and hotels in June, Prime Minister Micheál Martin said on Tuesday, as the government announced a minor easing of one of Europe's toughest and longest-running national lockdowns.
+Ireland hopes to reopen all shops for the first time this year in May and hotels in June, Prime Minister Micheál Martin said on Tuesday, as the government announced a minor easing of one of Europe's toughest and longest-running national lockdowns.
 Ireland shut most shops, building sites and hospitality in late December after a brief reopening led to an enormous spike in COVID-19 infections.
 A steady fall in infection rates since then has stalled in the last two weeks.
+(Graphic: https://tmsnrt.rs/34pvUyi)

-With patience fraying among many people, the government will allow two households to meet outdoors from April 12 and lift a 5 kilometre travel limit to provide for travel within each county.
-All housebuilding will also recommence and two fully vaccinated people permitted to meet indoors on that date.
+With patience fraying among many people, the government will allow two households to meet outdoors from April 12 and lift a 5-kilometre (3.1-mile) travel limit to provide for travel within each county.
+All housebuilding will also recommence after April 12.
+Starting immediately, two fully vaccinated people can meet indoors.
 The resumption of some outdoor sports, childrens' activities and the reopening of outdoor attractions such as zoos will follow two weeks later with a promise of "much greater freedom later in the summer" if a fourth wave of the disease is avoided and Ireland's vaccination programme ramps up as forecast.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)